 The most common question I hear is “Where do we start?”

 Yes, you could eat an entire elephant or optimize a dynamic ecosystem, but in either scenario the tactical approach requires a “one bite at a time” game plan.
-And by the way, every organization has a dynamic learning performance ecosystem in place today.
+And by the way, every organization has a dynamic learning performance ecosystem in place today…rarely do I find any elephants.
 The question that matters most is simply “How optimized is it?”

 Where do you take the first bite?